matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

 used.
 You can open the corresponding schema file `net-topology@2013-12-21.yang` with gedit to look at its contents.

-You can then use a combnation of the Yang UI and Postman to see how the schema elements map to the model displayed in the Yang UI and the URLs in Postman.
+You can then use a combination of the Yang UI and Postman to see how the schema elements map to the model displayed in the Yang UI and the URLs in Postman.
 Note, for example, that the `topology-id` schema field has the value `topology-netconf` in the model and URL, This is a